arthavgonda/TimeTableScheduler/README.md

 sudo apt-get install tesseract-ocr
 Optionally, use a GUI tool like gimagereader or test with tesseract image.png stdout to validate installation.

+💾 Save and Load Timetables
+📥 Save: After processing a timetable, save it to a local file (e.g., JSON or CSV).

+📤 Load: Reuse previously saved timetables without needing to reprocess images.

+This feature helps avoid repeating OCR on the same data and allows persistent access to timetables.

 🧪 Known Issues & Improvements
 ✖️ OCR struggles with complex fonts or skewed images

 ⌛ Time parsing might fail for very irregular formats

 💡 Working on improving OCR layout understanding with PaddleOCR